Diksha098-R/Quizz_Backend/README.md

 npm start
 ```

-These steps should start the backend server on port `3001`.
+Wohoo!!!
+Server should be up on port `3001`.

 ### Tech stack used:
 - NodeJs